kaursukhdeep5624-sudo/Induction/README.md

   Personally, sir really inspire me as sir was also part of GNE family. he was student of 1991 batch.
 He share his experience with us that how he feel when he entered the college after 34 years the journey from sitting in the students as student to delievering a speech as chief guest .His journey is true example of how dedication and hardwork can lead to great achievements.
 It inspire us to believe that we too can accomplish great things here starting right here at GNDEC.

  ### 👨‍🏫Dr. K.S.Mann-HoD,Informatiion Technology
-  in the end sir ensure us that when we will leave this college with alot of happiness also  We will be successful and better human being.
+  in the end sir ensure us that  we will leave this college with alot of happiness also  We will be successful and better human being.

   ## 🏫Campus and Department tour
   After the speaker sessions around 1:30 pm  we were guided through a College tour including visit to our respective departments,labs,classrooms and departmental library.
 We also received detailed overview of our course struture and got to explore the faculities and resourses available in our respective departments.The tour helped us become familier with the campus environment and gave us better understanding of where and how will be learining in the coming years .I really enjoyed watching our departments and interacting with new students which make me more socialize